Batch Cooking: The Complete Guide to Smart Cooking

 Absolutely, and it's even more cost-effective.
 Halve the quantities compared to family recipes and freeze half.
 This gives you a 2-week rotation with varied dishes without cooking every weekend.

-The secret lies in the sauces, condiments, and fresh garnishes added at the last minute.
+The secret lies in the sauces, condiments, and fresh toppings added at the last minute.
 The same chicken and rice bases become a Tex-Mex bowl, a Thai dish, or a Mediterranean salad depending on the seasoning.
 Prepare 3 different sauces each week.

-Timeless classics: a stew or chili (freezes very well), plain rice or quinoa, assorted roasted vegetables, a homemade vinaigrette, and a lentil or chickpea dish.
+The timeless classics: a stew or chili (freezes very well), plain rice or quinoa, assorted roasted vegetables, a homemade vinaigrette, and a lentil or chickpea dish.
 These 5 bases cover all macros and are hard to mess up.

-Related guides
+Similar guides

 Organize your batch cooking in 2 minutes